shells-dw/streamdeck-totalmix/README.md

 ![StreamDeckPlugin_OSC](/docs/images/SD_P_OSC.png)

-Enter the IP of the TotalMix instance to control (127.0.0.1 is fine when it runs on the same PC as StreamDeck), the port you set in TotalMix (labelled as "port incoming" in TotalMix) and select the function you want to use.
+Select the function you want to use.
 Enabling the "Hold Mode" will only trigger the function as long as the button is pressed.
 Note: when selecting Snapshots, the Hold Mode will automaically engange.

 #### OSC: Toggle Channel Function

 ![StreamDeckPlugin_OSC_2](/docs/images/SD_P_OSC_2.png)

-Enter the IP of the TotalMix instance to control (127.0.0.1 is fine when it runs on the same PC as StreamDeck), the port you set in TotalMix (labelled as "port incoming" in TotalMix) and select the function you want to use.
 You have 16 Input, 16 Playback and 16 Output channels available (remember when I said you should set TotalMix to have 16 Faders per bank?
 That's partly why) for which you can each Mute or Solo.
 Select the checkbox "Mirror TotalMix" to update the button's icon when it comes into focus in StreamDeck (e.g. when you open a folder containing the button, load a profile or start StreamDeck when it's on the top screen).
-Note: due to the nature of how OSC works and I have implemented the solution this is not a permanent monitoring, it's only initialized on load of a button, if you then switch the status in TotalMix or by other means, it will not be reflected on the deck.

 #### OSC: Control Channel

 ![StreamDeckPlugin_OSC_3](/docs/images/SD_P_OSC_3.png)

-Enter the IP of the TotalMix instance to control (127.0.0.1 is fine when it runs on the same PC as StreamDeck), the port you set in TotalMix (labelled as "port incoming" in TotalMix) and select the function you want to use.
-You have 16 Input, 16 Playback and 16 Output channels available (remember when I said you should set TotalMix to have 12 Faders per bank?
+You have 16 Input, 16 Playback and 16 Output channels available (remember when I said you should set TotalMix to have 16 Faders per bank?
 That's partly why) plus Master, for which you can trigger functions.
 Select the functions to use in the drop-down field below.
 If the function requires a value to send, for example Volume, enter the "Value" field with the value.
 Not all functions work on all channels.
 You can't, for example, set Gain on a channel that has no preamp.
 The acceptable values are:
 * Volume: 0-100.
 0 is &#8734;, 82 is 0dB, 100 is +6dB. _Available in all channels._
 * Pan: L100 to R100.
 Enter 0 for center. _Available in all channels._